Medically reviewed by Drugs.com. Last updated on Aug 19, 2022.

 Therapeutic Class: Antineoplastic Agent

-Decitabine is used to treat myelodysplastic syndromes (diseases of the blood and bone marrow; MDS) and certain types of anemia. decitabine is an antineoplastic (cancer medicine) .
+Decitabine injection is used to treat myelodysplastic syndromes (MDS), a group of cancers in which immature blood cells in the bone marrow do not mature and do not become healthy blood cells.
+It also treats certain types of anemia.
+Decitabine is an antineoplastic (cancer medicine).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For decitabine, the following should be considered: